west1155/tik_tak_back/README.md

 Testing:

 Ive used Mocha for backend testing.
-As the server part is simple, our test is based on simple method running on the server.
+As the server part is simple, our test is based on simple function running on the server.
 The test is in test directory.
 To run the test: